info-telecom-strasbourg/codeGenerator/C/data_struct/stack/README.md

 # Stacks for C

 ## Content
-This library allows you to use stacks for C. It defines several types such as `stack_t` and `stack_node_t`.
+This library allows you to use stacks for C. It defines several types such as `stack_s` and `stack_node_s`.
 You can use both of them but the second one is already used by the library so you won't have to use it.
 Don't bother about the content of those 2 structures, you won't have to use them.
 Everything is managed by the library.
-You just have to use `stack_t`.
+You just have to use `stack_s`.

 ## Example of utilisation